RestorationsSOS.com - Fire and Water Damage Restoration

 By Terry Allen

-Located at the top of the house just below the roof, the attic is where you should start the efforts to control the natural drying out of your home.
+Located at the top of the house just below the roof, the attic is where you should begin with efforts to control the natural drying out of your home.

 Attic Vents

 Proper attic ventilation is very important.
 In most homes, vents are installed along the peak of the roof.
-Moisture or surface discoloration near the vent is a red flag, find the source of moisture and repair the problem.
-When inspecting the roof, remove any bird nests and debris blocking the vents.
+Moisture or surface discoloration near the vent is a red flag; find the source of moisture and repair the problem.
+When inspecting the roof, remove any birds' nests and debris blocking the vents.

 Ceiling and Floor

 Be sure to look up and down while inspecting the attic.
 Focus on openings through the roof such as skylight wells, plumbing pipes, vents and chimneys.
-Look around and confirm that all surfaces are dry and that there is no visible growth of mold or rot.
+Look around and confirm that all surfaces are dry and that there is no visible rotting or mold growth.

-Inspect the floor and make sure it is dry and no damps are visible.
-Remember that the water may run along the attic floor, rafters, or truss for quite a distance before coming through the ceiling.
+Inspect the floor and make sure it is dry and no dampness is visible.
+Remember that the water may run along the attic floor, rafters, or trusses for quite a distance before coming through the ceiling.

 Common Attic Appliances